-Materials Flow through Industry Supply Chain Modeling Tool
+Materials Flows through Industry Supply Chain Modeling Tool

-NREL developed the Materials Flow through Industry (MFI) modeling tool to track the material and energy demands from the manufacturing supply chain.
+NREL's Materials Flows through Industry (MFI) modeling tool tracks the material and energy demands from manufacturing supply chains.

-The MFI tool is a cradle-to-gate, linear network model of the U.S. industrial sector.
-It can model a wide range of manufacturing scenarios, including changes in production technology and increases in industrial energy efficiency.
-It also performs supply chain scale analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.
+The MFI tool is a mine-to-materials, linear network model of the U.S. industrial sector.
+It can model a wide range of manufacturing scenarios, including the effects of changes in production technology and increases in industrial energy efficiency.
+The tool performs supply chain-scale analyses to quantify the impacts and benefits of next-generation technologies and materials at that scale.